€10,00

-Picasso jasper cabochons, hand-carved in our lapidary workshop, in six formats ranging from 10 mm to 22 mm in round, oval, and freeform shapes.
-Each piece displays a unique abstract pattern of black, gray, and ochre lines on a cream background, produced by the manganese dendrites of the original rock.
-Origin: Utah, United States.
+Hand-carved Picasso jasper cabochons from our lapidary workshop, in six formats ranging from 10 mm to 22 mm in round, oval, and freeform shapes.

 | Mineral |